smallcloudai/web_docs_refact_ai/src/content/docs/guides/reverse-proxy.md

 /opt/homebrew/opt/nginx/bin/nginx -g "daemon off;" -c ~/my_reverse_proxy.config
 ```

-`daemon off;` allows nginx to run the the current console, so you can quickly stop and restart it.
+The `daemon off;` part allows nginx to run the the current console, so you can quickly stop and restart it.

 An example of `my_reverse_proxy.config` that's tested to work with Refact, with comments: